 Valency and Oxidation State

 Generally, electrons that are found in the outermost shell are referred to as valence electrons.
-At the same time, the number of valence electrons defined the valency or valence of an atom.
+At the same time, the number of valence electrons defines the valency or valence of an atom.

 In general, the elements' valencies belonging to both the s-block and the p-block of the periodic table are calculated as eight minus the number of valence electrons or the number of valence electrons.